 Third-Party Apps Integration

-Then using Discord, you keep your gaming community up and running without hiccups.
+Then, you keep your gaming community up and running without hiccups using Discord.

 Moreover, it also comes with many instant messaging services, such as Facebook Messenger, Telegram, Vkontakte, and WhatsApp.
 All these are baked directly into the browser’s sidebar.

-Undoubtedly, the browser comes with a wide array of exciting and useful features; however, it isn’t free from its fair share of issues.
+The browser has a wide array of exciting and useful features; however, it isn’t free from its fair share of issues.
 First and foremost, the installation and the in-setup extraction process took way more time than expected (compared with other browsers on the same PC).

-Furthermore, in our testing, we found out that the same features that act as its pillars of strength could well spell out trouble for itself.
+Furthermore, our testing discovered that the same features that act as its pillars of strength could well spell out trouble for itself.
 For example, to extract the maximum potentiality of this browser, we enabled all its GX Limiter features, namely, CPU, RAM, and Network Limiter.
 But on doing so, we were instead greeted with a slow browsing experience.

 The fact that it has integrated tons of third-party apps only made the matter worse.
 Not to forget, the (unwanted) contribution of themes, customizations, and other visual effects make the browser heavy.
 So make sure that you don’t end up enabling all its features at once, and instead, go for a more balanced approach.

-Undoubtedly, the browser beholds quite a few options to brag about quickly being the first in this domain.
+Undoubtedly, the browser beholds several options to brag about quickly being the first in this domain.
 However, does the first-mover advantage always work out?
-The real question in this regard is whether the users would be inclined towards a ‘gaming browser‘ in the first place.
+The real question in this regard is whether the users would be inclined towards a ‘Gaming Browser’ in the first place.

-Some of its features could undoubtedly attract a few gamers and enthusiasts; however, it isn’t going to drastically affect the overall browser market, at least in its current state.
+Some of its features could undoubtedly attract a few gamers and enthusiasts; however, it doesn’t drastically affect the overall browser market, at least in its current state.

 While GX features such as Network, RAM, and CPU Limiter do their job efficiently, the result wasn’t anything that would take us back.
 But at the same time, it shouldn’t be taken as just a marketing gimmick either.